- 522 schools

 The International Federation of French Teachers

 The International Federation of French Teachers is a non-governmental international association created in 1969.
 It runs a network of 200 national associations and 6 federations of French teachers in 120 countries, bringing together 80,000 French teachers.
+It receives support from the Ministry for Europe and Foreign Affairs, the Ministry of National Education, Youth and Sport, the Ministry of Culture, and the International Organisation of La Francophonie.

 French-as-a-foreign language teaching around the world